May 23, 2023

 Adding to the guest experience, this hotel features an award-winning restaurant serving contemporary European cuisine, a traditional teahouse, a Japanese grill, and a sophisticated Sushi bar.
 After a day of exploring the city, guests can relax at the on-site spa or indulge in cocktails at the bar.

-Situated in an idyllic setting near Kamo River, this hotel offers easy access to iconic landmarks, renowned temples, and culinary experiences, while the guest rooms provide relaxation and comfort.
+Mogana is situated in an idyllic setting near Kamo River.
+This hotel offers easy access to iconic landmarks, renowned temples, and culinary experiences, while the guest rooms provide relaxation and comfort.

 From the curated in-room tea selections to the soothing onsen-style bathing facilities to the local artworks decorating the interiors, each detail has been crafted to provide an authentic Kyoto experience.